henry4sfdc/lightning-newbie/basics.markdown

 **Create a [Developer Edition](#de).
 Enable [Lightning Components](#enable).
 Setup a [Namespace](#namespace).
 Locate [the Docs](#auradocs).**

 Lightning Components have been available in Developer Edition orgs as a beta feature since the Winter 15 release.
 There is more than one way to work with them, but the easiest way to start is to create a new Developer Edition, launch the Developer Console, and use the File > New menu option.
 The relevant docs are actually in two places.
-You can use the Lightning Developer Guide to start and you can see the AuraDocs app, which dynamically updates in your org as you build applications, components and events.
+You can use the [Lightning Developer Guide](http://www.salesforce.com/us/developer/docs/lightning/lightning.pdf) to start and you can access the AuraDocs app as you're working.
+AuraDocs dynamically updates in your org as you build applications, components and events.

 * Note that the [Lightning Quick Start](https://developer.salesforce.com/resource/pdfs/Lightning_QuickStart.pdf) covers some of this material.
 * The Spring '15 Release Notes also have [a great section on Lightning Components](http://docs.releasenotes.salesforce.com/en-us/spring15/release-notes/rn_lightning.htm).